 Città Morta: Pentidattilo

-This medieval Calabrian town has been deserted for decades because of its location, threatened by both earthquakes and landslides.
-Pentidattilo means "five fingers" and is so named for the pillars of rock hanging ominously above it.
+This medieval Calabrian town has been deserted for decades because of its location, threatened by earthquakes and landslides.
+Pentidattilo means "five fingers" and is named so for the pillars of rock hanging ominously above it.
 Since Pentidattilo was evacuated before a major catastrophe, the town is in remarkably good shape in comparison to some of the other Città Morte.
 Many buildings still have their roofs, including the town church and visitors may wonder why it was abandoned.
 Today, an organization is trying to restructure Pentidattilo, and recently this ghost town has become the location of a Film Festival.
-However, one look at the looming fingers of rock overhead, make it is easy to realize how even the slightest earth tremor could send the mountain crashing down upon the city itself.
+However, one look at the looming fingers of rock overhead, make it is easy to realize how even the slightest earth tremor could send the mountain crashing down upon the town itself.

 Città Morta: Poggioreale

-This Sicilian ghost town located in the province of Trapani was destroyed by an earthquake in 1968.
+This Sicilian ghost town, located in the province of Trapani, was destroyed by an earthquake in 1968.
 The old town of Poggioreale barely existed for three-hundred years before the earthquake forced the residents to build a new one a few kilometers south.
 Poggioreale was not the only town in Sicily's Belice valley to be abandoned and rebuilt in a new location after the 1968's quake.
 The medieval town of Salaparuta was completely reduced to rubble: not a building remained except for some ruins of its castle.
 Old Poggioreale fared slightly better and can still be visited in its deteriorated state.

 For Civita di Bagnoregio ( probably the most famous citta' morta ) please read : Civita the Dying city

 - Bussana Vecchia: http://www.bussanavecchia.com/